owenjonesuob/owenjonesuob.github.io/_posts/2021-01-30-multiple-names-for-datasets-in-r-packages.md

 Working from the inside out:

 * `load("diamonds.rda")` loads `diamonds` into our environment, and returns a vector of names of all loaded objects, i.e. `c("diamonds")`
-* `get()` retrieves the object with a name of `"diamonds"` from the _current_ environment, since we didn't provide a different environment via the `pos` argument - i.e. we now have the actual data frame which lives in the `diamonds` variable
+* `get()` retrieves the object with a name of `"diamonds"` from the _current_ environment, since we didn't provide a different environment via the `pos` argument - i.e. we now have the actual data frame which the `diamonds` variable name refers to
 * `local()` means all of that happened in its own little throwaway environment - so we end up with the data frame object which was returned from `get()`, and everything else is just thrown away, including the `diamonds` object which had been created by `load()`
 * And finally, we assign that data frame into an object called `diamantes`, which is the only object we created in our main environment and therefore the only object which will be created when we call `data("diamantes", package = "datapkg")`